sbland/python_for_modellers_guides/setup_python_environment.md

 # 1. Install a command line tool

 Windows has 2 built in command line tools; cmd and PowerShell.
-There are also Unix based shells that can make some tasks easier including GitBash.
+There are also Unix based shells that can make some tasks easier including GitBash and AnacondaPrompt.

-To keep this tutorial simple we will use powershell for this tutorial.
+To keep this tutorial simple we will use powershell and Anaconda Prompt for this tutorial.

 Some useful command line commands: